New World Treasures

 14k

-gold bezel with swivel bale.
-Coin with bezel is slightly
+gold bezel with fixed bale, and with bezel, is slightly

 larger than a nickel in size. |